paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 The Excalidraw plugin is very popular and very good at what it does, as well as being a good workaround for things that are hard to implement into core Obsidian.
-What I'm really suprised by is that there is no PDF exporter for Excalidraw drawings.
+What I'm really surprised by is that there is no PDF exporter for Excalidraw drawings.
 And it shouldn't be too hard to build either.
 Excalidraw drawings can be embedded into normal markdown notes, which can in turn be exported to PDF.
 This requires creating a new note containing just the drawing each time you want to export a note, but it works.
-I would love to get rid of these 'placeholder' notes be able to export drawings directly into PDF, even if it uses the same process on the backend.
+I would love to get rid of these 'placeholder' notes and be able to export drawings directly into PDF, even if it uses the same process on the backend.